-The Azure Management Portal provides a way to quickly create an Azure Media Services account.
+The Azure portal provides a way to quickly create an Azure Media Services account.
 You can use your account to access Media Services that enable you to store, encrypt, encode, manage, and stream media content in Azure.
 At the time you create a Media Services account, you also create an associated storage account (or use an existing one) in the same geographic region as the Media Services account.

 Accessing Media Services requires two associated accounts:

 A Media Services account.
 Your account gives you access to a set of cloud-based Media Services that are available in Azure.
 A Media Services account does not store actual media content.
 Instead it stores metadata about the media content and media processing jobs in your account.
 At the time you create the account, you select an available Media Services region.
 The region you select is a data center that stores the metadata records for your account.

 An associated storage account.
 Your storage account is an Azure storage account that is associated with your Media Services account.
 The storage account provides blob storage for media files, and must be located in the same geographic region as the Media Services account.
 When you create a Media Services account, you can either choose an existing storage account in the same region, or you can create a new storage account in the same region.
 If you delete a Media Services account, the blobs in your related storage account are not deleted.

 In the Azure portal, click New, click Media Service, and then click Quick Create.